ese5160/a14g-final-submission-t09-k-f-c/README.md

 ### 2.3 Device Functionality
 - Hardware: The device is centered around the SAMW25 microcontroller and integrates key hardware components including the ambient light sensor, a LCD, 3-channel touch sensor, and the QR Code reader.

 - Software: SS features a cloud-based UI, enabling users to remotely monitor their food inventory.
-In contrast, DS boasts a device-resident UI, which facilitates the addition and removal of food items from the system, thereby providing a local inventory checklist.These interfaces are tailored to empower users with seamless management of their fridge contents, whether they are adding new purchases or tracking existing items.
+In contrast, DS boasts a device-resident UI, which facilitates the addition and removal of food items from the system, thereby providing a local inventory checklist.
+These interfaces are tailored to empower users with seamless management of their fridge contents, whether they are adding new purchases or tracking existing items.
 Furthermore, the software architecture is crafted to accommodate multiple users, ensuring a collaborative and shared management experience.
 This is particularly beneficial for households or shared living spaces where fridge contents are communal.
 - Challenges

 - Prototype Learnings